 A Field Service Team model can be very helpful in this phase of the plan, where the rep’s sole responsibility is to focus on how the HCPs manage getting the correct information to patients.
 But perhaps even before these actions are taken, it is important that it is clear to the physician why this medication is significant to the targeted patient population.
 There should be clear benefit vs. risk statements and a system for how the prescribers will receive feedback on their patients enrolled into the program.
 The physician should know such details as the opportunity for improved patient outcomes and how the medication might complement existing therapies rather than compete.
 And last, but certainly not least, there should be minimal actions required of the physician to enroll the patient into a support program via multiple channels such as web enrollment, 800 number support lines and traditional fax enrollments.

 Speaking of patients, this is the point in time where it is critical to make sure messaging and images are tailored to the patient’s persona.
 Multichannel opt-ins make it easier for the patient to enroll and providing as much education through product packaging, online websites and associations helps to overcome those barriers.

 The old adage “if at once you don’t succeed, try, try again” is really important to breaking down the barriers.
-A case in point.